docentDavid/front-end-development/README.md

 For this week, I altered the project as follows:

--   No final version available
+-   None so far.
+(No final version available yet).
--   None so far...

 ------------------------------------------------------------------------